immunant/IA2-Phase2/docs/source_rewriter.md

       ret);
 ```

 ### Call gates for address-taken functions

 Call gates for address-taken functions come in two variants: wrappers for
 internal and external linkage.
-Again the tool has two phases.
+Again, the tool has two phases.
 The first phase
 will search for functions that have their address taken, making sure to store
 functions in different sets based on their linkage.
-For internal linkage we need
+For internal linkage, we need
 to track the files where the function had its address taken.
 For external
-linkage we just need the function name.
+linkage, we just need the function name.
 It'll also rewrite these function
 pointer expressions as `IA2_FN(fn_name)`.

 In the second phase, we'll generate the call gate wrappers.
 Since a function